Overview

 Elevation: 3,850m to 4,200m | Distance: 11km | Time: 5–7 hours

 Leaving the main trail, you head north across remote alpine terrain toward Moir Hut.
 The landscape becomes rockier and more rugged, with minimal vegetation.
-This quiet and less-traveled section of the mountain provides excellent acclimatization and a strong sense of wilderness.
+This quiet and less-travelled section of the mountain provides excellent acclimatisation and a strong sense of wilderness.

 Elevation: 4,200m to 4,020m | Distance: 12km | Time: 5–7 hours